timurgaleev/raspi-tools/raspi-telegram-control/README.md

-# How to Setup Python Script Autorun As a Service in Ubuntu
+# How to Setup Python Script Autorun As a Service in Debian

 Move your file in /opt/control-pi/raspi-control.py